 Your Baby at 2 Months Old

 The cognitive development of your baby grows at astounding rates, as we have mentioned in previous posts.
-However, these milestones may not look like much as babies.
+However, these milestones may not look like much as newborn babies.
 Here are a few ways your baby’s cognitive development occurs during this month.

 Babies become very interested in language during this month.
 They are listening to you talk and watching your mouth move.
 Babies are learning that sounds and mouths go together.
 Your baby may also begin trying to move his or her lips to form those sounds you make.